mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Environment, Life Support (short term), Navigation System (improved), Prismatic Aerosol Discharger, Sensor System (improved, hardened, increased range), Stealth (basic)
-A favourite of both the military and corsair raiders, the Wulfenite is a personnel carrier designed for stealth and speed.
+A favorite of both the military and corsair raiders, the Wulfenite is a personnel carrier designed for stealth and speed.
 The G-Carrier is perfect for swift planetary assaults and